Sarikas-07/contact_book_CLI/README.md

 Features

+  file handling (Data stores permanently)
-* Add a new contact's name, phone number, and email.
+  Add a new contact's name, phone number, and email.
-* See every contact
+  See every contact
-* Contact search (case-insensitive)
+  Contact search (case-insensitive)
-* Remove the contact
+  Remove the contact
-* Avoid making duplicate entries
+  Avoid making duplicate entries
-* Output that is formatted and clean
+  Output that is formatted and clean

 --- ## 🛠️ Technology Applied